How to Get Live Satellite View of Your House: Real-Time Images Guide

 • You can find your city, street, or house by address or coordinates.

-• Various viewing modes are available in both 3D and normal formats.
+• There are several viewing modes in both 3D and normal formats.

 NASA Worldview: Real-Time Satellite Images